Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pesticide residues

-Contamination from harvesting and handling (bacteria can be transmitted from contaminated soil, poor hygiene during harvesting, and even from carts).
+Contamination from harvesting and handling (bacteria can be transmitted from contaminated soil, poor hygiene during harvesting, and even from shopping carts).

-Notes when washing fruits and vegetables
+Notes on washing fruits and vegetables

-According to recommendations from the US Food and Drug Administration (FDA), the US Department of Agriculture (USDA) and the Centers for Disease Control and Prevention (CDC):
+According to recommendations from the U.S. Food and Drug Administration (FDA), the U.S. Department of Agriculture (USDA), and the Centers for Disease Control and Prevention (CDC):

 Always wash produce before eating, cutting, and cooking.
-The USDA recommends against washing before storing as this can lead to bacterial growth and increase the risk of food spoilage.
+The USDA recommends against washing before storing, as this can lead to bacterial growth and increase the risk of food spoilage.

-There are many ways to wash fruits and vegetables depending on the type:
+There are many ways to wash fruits and vegetables, depending on the type:

-Berries, tubers : Wash with water before eating.
+Berries and root vegetables : Wash with water before eating.

 NGUYET DUC